-The use of bit[28] for both aliasing and defining Secure vs Non-secure is an example only and must not be used by software.
+Note: The use of bit[28] for both aliasing and defining Secure vs Non-secure is an example only and must not be relied upon by software.

-This IDAU can generate the required signals in the following ways:
+Such an IDAU can generate the required signals in the following ways:

-- The Secure or Non-secure indication can be generated using address bit [28]. - The Secure Non-secure Callable (NSC) indication can reuse the Secure indication.
+- The Secure or Non-secure indication can be generated using address bit [28]. - The Secure NSC indication can reuse the Secure indication.
 This results in all Secure regions being indistinguishable from Secure NSC regions, and are therefore callable from Non-secure software by default.
-The Secure software must use the internal Secure Attribution Unit (SAU) to force most of the Secure NSC regions to be Secure regions (not NSC) before allowing any Non-secure software to run.
+The Secure software must therefore use the internal SAU to force most of the Secure NSC regions to be Secure regions (not NSC) before allowing any Non-secure software to run.